|Salary||$35.86 - $44.79/hour; $6,215.73 - $7,763.60/month; $74,588.80 - $93,163.20/year|

 Placer County offers a comprehensive benefits package to employees.
 The following information represents benefits currently available to permanent Placer County employees and may be subject to change.
 Applicants should inquire as to the most current benefit package during hiring interviews or by contacting the Human Resources Department.

-Receives direction from assigned management or supervisory staff.
+Receives general direction from assigned supervisory or management staff.

-Exercises direct supervision over technical and clerical personnel.
+May exercise technical and functional supervision over professional, technical and clerical staff.

 Experience and Training